Feminine beauty ideal: Body modification

+The idea of what is considered the ideal of beauty for women varies across different cultural ideals and practices.
 In Myanmar, Kayan Lahwi girls from the age of about five years have metal rings put around their necks.
 Additional rings are added to the girl's neck every two years.
-This practice is done to produce a giraffe-like effect in women by gradually deforming the clavicles and placement of the ribs through the weight of the rings to create the impression of a longer neck.
-These women would eventually carry up to 24 rings around their necks.
-This tradition has been declining among the younger generations as Myanmar continues to modernise.
+This practice gradually deforms the clavicles and placement of the ribs through the weight of the rings to create the illusion of a longer neck.
+These women eventually carry up to 24 rings around their necks.
+The older generation seems comfortable and proud of their beauty by wearing rings as tourism booms in eastern Myanmar, but younger women and parents of young girls face a choice between observing an ancient cultural tradition or being able to fit in better if they pursue education or employment outside of their community.

-The practice of foot binding in China involved a girl's feet being bound at age six to create the "ideal" image of feet.
-The girl's feet were bound to become 1/3 the original size, which crippled the woman, but also gave her a very high social status and was much admired.
-After the revolution of 1911, this practice of foot binding was ended.
-The idea of what is considered the ideal of beauty for women varies across different cultural ideals and practices.
+In China, the practice of foot binding involved a girl's feet being bound at age six to create the "ideal" image of feet.
+The girl's feet were bound to become 1/3 of the original size, which crippled the woman, but also gave her a very high social status and was much admired.
+After the revolution of 1911, the practice of foot binding was ended.